massimofasciano/mafl-rust/README.md

 TODO:

-- BIG BUG: bind is reserved so the parser refuses bindings as an ID !!!!

 - String as array of characters ? mutable.

 - ref and deref: refs as objects, what syntax to deref on assign ?